 The work environment in Cambodia places high value on hierarchy and respect.
 The principles of tradition and deference govern business conduct in Cambodia.

-Business relationships are about mutual trust, which requires getting to know one’s counterparts.
-The concept of 'saving face' is important in Cambodia, especially in the country's business world.
-Although it can be frustrating for expats, they should respect that Cambodians prefer subtleness and indirect communication to solve a problem.
+Business relationships are about mutual trust, which requires getting to know your counterparts.
+The concept of ‘saving face’ is important in Cambodia, especially in the business world.
+Subtleness and indirect communication is the preferred method of problem-solving.

 Fast facts